 Series C pitch decks and on-wards, including IPO roadshow decks, seek funding to expand, often into new geographies or adjacent markets.

-At this stage the comapny has been very successful and has proven its viability
+- At this stage the company has been very successful and has proven its viability

 The Perfect Pitch Deck: The Consensus View